US Wants Inter-Korean Thaw Undermined

 Clearly it’s a Trump administration attempt to undermine stepping back from the brink on the Korean peninsula – wanting longstanding hostility toward the DPRK unchanged, its government falsely blamed for unacceptable US actions.

-Stephen Lendman is a Research Associate of the CRG, Correspondent of Global Research based in Chicago.

-VISIT MY NEW WEB SITE: stephenlendman.org (Home – Stephen Lendman).
-Contact at lendmanstephen@sbcglobal.net.

-My newest book as editor and contributor is titled “Flashpoint in Ukraine: How the US Drive for Hegemony Risks WW III.”
+stephenlendman.org.
+Contact at lendmanstephen@sbcglobal.net. – My newest book as editor and contributor is titled “Flashpoint in Ukraine: How the US Drive for Hegemony Risks WW III.” – www.claritypress.com/LendmanIII.html